AleksHolland84/Lego_vault/README.md

 `.venv\Scripts\activate`

 ## Installing the dependencies
+`(venv)pi@raspberrypi:~/LEGO $ pip install flask, buildhat`

-The project contails an app.py file, which is the Lego Vault server.
+The project contains an app.py file, which is the Lego Vault server.
 Run it with the following command:
-`(venv)pi@raspberrypi:~/LEGO $ pip install flask, buildhat`

 `flask run --host=0.0.0.0`